palewire/first-news-app/docs/index.rst

 This tutorial will walk you through the process of building an interactive data visualization from a structured dataset.
-You will get hands-on experience in every stage of the development process, writing Python, HTML and JavaScript with Git.
+You will get hands-on experience in every stage of the development process, writing Python, HTML and JavaScript and recording it in Git's version control system.
 By the end you will have published your work on the World Wide Web.

 This guide was prepared for training sessions of `Investigative Reporters and Editors (IRE) <http://www.ire.org/>`_ and the `National Institute for Computer-Assisted Reporting (NICAR) <http://data.nicar.org/>`_